MARHD/Mini-Drone/Instructions/mds/mount_flow.md

 Skip this step if you do not have a flowdeck or optical flow sensor/rangefinder

-1. Find one of your JST GH 6-pin cables as well as an 8 pin dupont header with 6 assorted wires.
+1. Find one of your JST GH 6-pin cables as well as a breakaway male header (break 2, 4 way pins and glue together) with 6 assorted wires.

 Then Cut the 6-pin JST GH cable to be approximately 14 cm and remove the insulation from the newly cut end.

 <img src="/./Images/Instructions/8_2.jpeg" height="300">

-2. Solder 4 of the the wires to the Flowdeck V2 (from the 6-pin JST cable), matching the connections to the two images below.
+2. Solder 3 of the the wires to the Flowdeck V2 (from the 6-pin JST cable), matching the connections to the two images below.

 Alternatively a header for the Flowdeck could be purchased and the wires soldered to that instead.